 British Virgin Islands companies may not have standing to initiate a shareholder derivative action in a federal court of the United States and may have to proceed with such action in the British Virgin Islands.
-The circumstances in which any such action may be brought, and the procedures and defenses that may be available with respect to any such action, may result in the rights of shareholders of a British Virgin Islands company being more limited than those of shareholders of a company organized in the United States.
+The circumstances in which any such action may be brought, and the procedures and defenses that may be available with respect to any such action, may result in the rights of shareholders of a British Virgin Islands company being more limited than those of shareholders of a british Virgin Islands company organized in the United States.
 Accordingly, shareholders may have fewer alternatives available to them if they believe that corporate wrongdoing has occurred.
 The British Virgin Islands courts are also unlikely to recognize or enforce against us judgments of courts in the United States based on certain liability provisions of U.S. securities law; and to impose liabilities against us, in original actions brought in the British Virgin Islands, based on certain liability provisions of U.S. securities laws that are penal in nature.
-There is no statutory recognize and enforce the non-penal judgment of a foreign court of competent jurisdiction without retrial on the merits.
+There is no statutory recognizion in the British Virgin Islands obtained in the United States, although the courts of the British Virgin Islands will generally recognize and enforce the non-penal judgment of a foreign court of competent jurisdiction without retrial on the merits.
 This means that even if shareholders were to sue us successfully, they may not be able to recover anything to make up for the losses suffered.